ABOUT US

 What We Do

-UNESCO Creative Cities Network (UCCN) is a network of 295 cities across the globe that are working towards the common goal of placing creativity, and cultural industries, at the heart of their development plans.
-The UCCN was created in 2004 to promote cooperation with - and among - cities that have identified creativity as a strategic factor for sustainable urban development.
+UNESCO Creative Cities Network (UCCN) is a network of more than 370 cities across the globe that are working towards the common goal of placing creativity, and cultural industries, at the heart of their development plans.
+The UCCN was created in 2004 to promote cooperation with – and among – cities that have identified creativity as a strategic factor for sustainable urban development.

 Culture and creativity is promoted in all of the network’s cities at both a local and international level.
 By joining the network, cities commit to sharing their best practices and developing partnerships.